Antonio-I/web-app-for-buildspace-solidity-and-eth-web3/README.md

 # buildspace Wave Portal Tutorial 👋

-Reworked it as Idea Central 💡, original guide below on how to get started.
+Reworked it as 💡 Idea Central, see here: https://web-app-for-buildspace-solidity-and-eth-web3.antonio-i.repl.co/

+Original guide below on how to get started.

 ### **Welcome!**
 To get started with this course, clone this repo and follow these commands: